emfernandezv/MD-Content-Generator/README.md

-# MD-Content-Generator
+# MD-Content-Generator Overview

-Quick script to generate MD content from SQL
+MD Content Generator is a sql script that allows to generate MD file content based on a table PMSctructure.
+The script creates a header and a table based on the data.
+It also modifies dynamically the content of the description field by search a keyword to get whole words, alter it and replacing it on the text.

 The scripts uses as source of truth a table named PMSctructure

+# Development Environment
+- SQL

+# Future Work
+- Add the automatic file generation to the loop to make it create the files on demand.

+#To recreate the environment

 ```sql